 - When sleeping apart is determined to be the absolute best sleep situation for a couple, experts recommend they have open communication and work out a plan to find time to be intimate.
 This may mean spending time in one bed together before moving to another bed to fall asleep or something else entirely.

-The bottom line, sleep plays an important role in relationships and making the best decision for you and your partner is personal and may look different.
+The bottom line, sleep plays an important role in relationships and making each couple is different.
 There are many options and strategies out there to consider and nothing has to be permanent (unlike a real, legal divorce!).

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.